21 mining and mineral processing companies:

 - Assessment of mining, processing and transport projects involving NORM, advice on monitoring, radionuclide deportment, planning the location of different objects on sites and the methods of mineral processing;

-- Advice on water management and monitoring strategies, modelling of radionuclides dispersion, assessment of waste treatment stations and other objects, interpretation of water monitoring data.
+- Advice on water management and monitoring strategies, modelling of radionuclides dispersion, assessment of waste treatment facilities and other equipment, interpretation of water monitoring data.

 11 government departments and organisations: